fpsom/BH2023-Wastewater-Report/paper/paper.md

 - Version of the lineages database used (relevant if Pangolin, Freyja, or other tools were employed)

 # LIMBO - Low Input Microbial Biological Observations workflow
-One of the greater challenges working with wastewater sequencing data is determining at what frequency/coverage of detection can the user/analyst have confidence in results.
-In this case, we propose a workflow LIMBO, which permits the user to generate scenarios of low input microbial presence and incorporate end-points for classification accuracy such as taxonomic classification, detection of Single Nucleotide Variants (SNVs) or identification of novel taxa/variants/lineages.
-The output is a measure of the ground-truth as a probability.
+Working with wastewater sequencing data poses a significant challenge: determining the level of detection confidence based on the frequency and coverage of microbial presence.
+In response to this challenge, we introduce the LIMBO workflow, a versatile tool that allows users and analysts to explore scenarios of low-input microbial presence while evaluating classification accuracy.
+The workflow includes taxonomic classification, detection of Single Nucleotide Variants (SNVs), and identification of novel taxa, variants, and lineages.
+The primary outcome is a quantifiable measure of ground-truth as a probability.

+## Case Study: Antimicrobial Resistance Detection
-For this prototype we have taken shotgun metagenomics sequencing of wastewater for Antimicrobial Resistence (AMR) detection as a case-study.
+In this prototype, we focus on the application of LIMBO to shotgun metagenomics sequencing of wastewater for Antimicrobial Resistance (AMR) detection.

-Proposed workflow:
-User data input with varying parameters
-Sequencing method  -”amplicon”, “shotgun_metagenomics”, “metatranscriptomics” Read length (short / long)
-Sequencing strategy (Paired-End / Single-End )
-Distribution of taxa within a multi fasta e.g “normal”, “beta” etc Taxa relative abundance (Provided in reads percentages, coverage values, relative proportions or read counts) Path to input fasta file(s)
-Simulation of HTS data using MeSS (able to take into account all user data parameter mentioned above)
+### Simulation of HTS Data

+    Use a synthetic simulation tool such as MeSS ([@mess_2023]) or NEAT ([@neat_2016]) to simulate High-Throughput Sequencing (HTS) data.

+### Replicate Generation

-Possibility to generate multiple replicates from the same input set using a normal distribution and a standard deviation parameter
+    Optionally, generate multiple replicates from the same input set using a normal distribution and a standard deviation parameter.

-Post sequencing processing determined by sequencing input Shotgun metagenomics - Alignment approach
-Shotgun metagenomics - SPades assembly
+### Post Sequencing Processing

+    Depending on the type of sequencing input (e.g., shotgun metagenomics), apply the appropriate post-sequencing processing methods, such as alignment approaches and SPAdes assembly.
+    Conduct end-point detection of AMR genes and plasmids using tools like AMRFinderPlus, Abricate, and CARD.

+### Output

-End-point detection - AMR genes/plasmids with AMRFinderPlus, Abricate, CARD Output - probability of obtaining ground-truth
+    Obtain the probability of successfully obtaining ground-truth data.

+### Justification:

+The LIMBO workflow addresses a critical need in the field of wastewater based epidemiology.
+It provides a systematic approach for assessing the accuracy of microbial detection under various conditions.
+By simulating HTS data and evaluating classification accuracy, LIMBO will empowers researchers to make informed decisions and enhances the reliability of results.

+# Results

+## Metadata survey (preliminary) analysis

+The survey was circulated across various networks, including the [ELIXIR Wastewater Surveillance Working Group](https://www.covid19dataportal.org/partners?activeTab=Working%20groups), as well as through social media, receiving approx. 21 responses within 48 hours.
+A preliminary analysis of these results yield the following insights:

+1. There is significant variation in the perception of the significance of the various metadata fields, with the vast majority of them fluctuating between *necessary* and *optional*.
+2. `Collection date` (100%), `Geographic location (country and/or sea)` (80.95%) and `Sewage type Description` (80.95%) had the strongest indicators, with over 80% of the responses identifying them as *necessary*.
+3. No metadata were consistently identified as *not required*. `Sample storage location` had the strongest response in this category with 42.86% responding as such, followed by `Sample transportation time` (38.10%), `Receipt date` (33.33%), `Sample transportation date` (28.57%) and `Sample transportation temperature` (19.05%).

+Finally, the following additional metadata were suggested (grouped conceptually per theme):

+*Reporters*

+- `authors: those contributing to the sample prep and processing: optional`
+- `collecting lab: lab in charge of sample collection: required`
+- `reporting lab: lab in charge of processing the sample and performing sequencing (or outsourcing it): required`
+- `sequencing lab: if different from reporting lab, facility where sequencing was performed: optional`
+- `lab: lab(s) where the samples were analysed:optional`

+*Library Prep*

+- `sequencing purpose: e.g. surveillance : required`
+- `library preparation kit: kit to prepare sample for sequencing: required`
+- `sequencing technology: sequencer name: required`

+*Water stuff*

+- `catchment geography:a geojson file describing the catchment area:optional`
+- `residence time: average/majority time samples take from shedding to the sampling site: necessary`
+- `flow: daily flow volume of wastewater upstream from the sampling site:optional`
+- `WaterFlow: Volume of WW processed by the plant during the sampling date:required`
+- `RainData: mean/median (?) volume of rain (mL/cm2) from the catchment area.
+It can affect sensitivity: optional`
+- `WaterFlow:Volume of WW processed the day of that sampling: required`
+- `sampling approach: e.g. 24h autosampler, passive sampler, grab sampling: necessary`
+- `normalization_markers: proxies for human fecal shedding such as oxygen, nitrogen concentration, or PmmV:optional`

+*NGS data*

+- `sample name: some name give to the sample (any guidelines?): required`
+- `raw dataset embargo: if raw dataset should be openly shared only after some embargo date: optional`
+- `quality_flag: possibility to flag entries as low quality/invalid:optional`

+# Discussion

+With regards to wastewater sequencing archives metadata, users have a variety opinions on the necessary or optional data points.
+The issue is to bring data sharers on board with any updates to required metadata as different studies may not collect the same data points.
+The Elixir Wastewater COVID-19 working group will be used to facilitate future conversations around this results?
+Secondary to this is the identification of minimum reporting standards for wastewater based epidemiology (MIWPE).
+A formal statement from the community through scientific consortiums or publications could established MIWBE for future publications and this data could be captured as part of the SRA/ENA upload process.

 ## Acknowledgements